Bidding Games and Efficient Allocations

 \section{Model}

 For an integer $k$, we denote the set $\{1,2,\ldots,k\}$ by $[k]$.
-Unless explicitly mentioned otherwise, we assume that $N=\{1,2\}$, i.e. that there are only two competing agents.
+Unless explicitly mentioned otherwise, we assume that $N=\{1,2\}$, i.e. that there are only two competing agents (sometimes called \emph{players} or \emph{bidders}).
 We use the notation $-i$ (instead of $3-i$) to denote the player that is not $i$.
 We name player~1 the \emph{white} player, and player~2 the \emph{black} player.